davidcolton/davidcolton.blog.source/content/articles/20200223_markdown_examples.md

 ### Line Breaks

-To create a line break (<br>), end a line with two or more spaces, and then type return.
+To create a line break (&lt;br&gt;), end a line with two or more spaces, and then type return.

 ### Some more examples